freeflowuniverse/herolauncher/pkg/ui/book/README.md

 2. Scan the content directory and build a hierarchical structure
 3. Ensure paths include the top-level directory name
 4. Write the configuration to the temporary file
-5. Pass the configuration file path to the wiki server
+5. Pass the configuration file path to the book server

 ## Project Structure

 ```
-wiki/
+book/
 ├── main.go                # Main application file
 ├── templates/             # HTML templates
 │   └── layout.html        # Main layout template